OXID-eSales/vat_tbe_services/documentation/readme.txt

 --_setOrderArticlesToPdf

 ==Installation==
-1. Copy the module source files to your shop directory.
+1. Install the module as described in README.md Install section.
 2. Activate the module.
 3. Clean database cache from source/tmp/ directory.